marklogic/kafka-marklogic-connector/CONTRIBUTING.md

 3. Click on the "marklogic-purchases-sink" connector

-You can then verify that data is being written to MarkLogic by using MarkLogic's qconsole application to inspect the contents of the `kafka-test-content` database.
+You can then verify that data is being written to MarkLogic by using MarkLogic's qconsole application to inspect the contents of the `data-hub-FINAL` database.

 ### Load a MarkLogic Kafka source connector instance
 You can also load an instance of the MarkLogic Kafka source connector that will read rows from the `demo/purchases`